 Understand Your Customer’s Journey

 With so many social media sites available online, any number of them could serve as a sales funnel for your business, depending on what products or services you provide.
-It is important that you understand what these are and how your customers interact with them.
+You must understand what these are and how your customers interact with them.
 This is known as the customer journey.
 It is vital for your business success that you know how your ideal customer will discover your product or service through social media advertisement and what compels them to click on the advertisement.

 Optimise Your Site for SEO

 Increased traffic from good SEO doesn’t happen overnight.
-In fact, it can take up to a year for your SEO efforts to start paying off.
+It can take up to a year for your SEO efforts to start paying off.
 This means it is vital that you start putting an SEO optimisation plan into action as soon as possible.
-If you are already operating a business and have neglected your SEO so far, there is a good chance it will take at least six months to start repairing the damage and start getting the results you want.
+If you are already operating a business and have neglected your SEO so far, there is a good chance it will take at least six months to start repairing the damage and getting the results you want.

 The advantage of putting effort into SEO is that you will also be making your site more user-friendly to your shoppers, which will also help with conversions.